LorddXknowsy/InputMirror/README.md

 # InputMirror
-Not a first ever, but at least, first of all my angularJs works, behaves similar like two way binding
+Not a first ever, but at least, first of all my angularJs works, behaves similar like two way binding do.